coder026jb/coder026jb/README.md

 - 👋 Hi, I’m @coder026jb
-- 👀 I have very much expirince with python and html, (css a javascript)
+- 👀 I have very much experience with python and html, (css a javascript)
 - 🌱 I’m currently learning lua

 <!---